Polymer-Agent: Large Language Model Agent for Polymer Design: Results

 The Molecule Chef\cite{bradshaw_model_2019} model was adapted to generate the seed molecules with property head fine-tuned on the OMG database \cite{kim_open_2023}.
 Building on the features of reactants and reactions from Molecule Chef, we used the synthetic database curated in this project to fine-tune the property head.
 The database is accessible on the GitHub page mentioned.
 The database consists of ~12 million distinct repeating units (CRUs) with the polymer properties of bulk bandgap, electric conductivity, p-type polymer OPV power conversion efficiency, electron affinity, and dielectric constant.
 SC Score\cite{coley_scscore_2018} was chosen by Kim et al\cite{kim_open_2023} to estimate how often a reactant molecule has been cited in published literature.
 The learned metric (SC score) exhibits recognition in synthetic complexity throughout a number of linear synthetic routes, measuring score from 1 to 5 with increasing complexity to fabrication (table \ref{tab:SC score}).

-The Synthetic Accessibility Score (SA Score) \cite{ertl_estimation_2009} is an important metric for virtually designed molecules used in multiple databases (used in \cite{doi:10.1021/acs.jcim.0c00726}) to numerically represent the synthesis of molecules in the laboratory.
-As \cite{ertl_estimation_2009} mentions, molecules with a high SA score above 6, based on the distribution of SA score, are difficult to synthesize, whereas molecules with low SA score values are easily synthetically accessible.
+The Synthetic Accessibility Score (SA Score) \cite{ertl_estimation_2009} is an important metric for virtually designed molecules used in multiple databases \cite{doi:10.1021/acs.jcim.0c00726} to numerically represent the synthesis of molecules in the laboratory.
+As Schuffenhaur et al. mention, molecules with a high SA score above 6, based on the distribution of SA score, are difficult to synthesize, whereas molecules with low SA score values are easily synthetically accessible.
 A score between 1 and 3 is perceived to be easily synthesized in reality.
-The initial OMG database, and hence the finetuning data for PolyAgent, display an acceptable score, ranging from 1.094 to 7.953.
+The initial OMG database, and hence the finetuning data for Polymer-Agent, display an acceptable score, ranging from 1.094 to 7.953.
 The histogram (see figure \ref{fig:combined_score}) shows the distribution of the scores.